API reference

 400Validation failure.
 Also used when a recipient isn't on WhatsApp.

-401Not authenticated, bad credentials, or invalid/expired OTP.
+401Not authenticated, bad credentials, invalid/expired OTP, or an invalid/revoked API key.

 404Message/resource not found or not owned by you.